PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 ```

 - **[1]**: First we create a class that inherits from `px4_ros2::ModeBase`
 - **[2]**: In the constructor, we pass the mode name.
-This also allows to configure some other things, like replacing an FMU-internal mode.
+This also allows us to configure some other things, like replacing a flight controller internal mode.
 - **[3]**: This is where we create all objects that we want to use later on.
   This can be RC input, setpoint type(s), or telemetry. `*this` is passed as a `Context` to each object, which associates the object with the mode.
 - **[4]**: Whenever the mode is active, this method gets called regularly (the update rate depends on the setpoint type).
   Here is where we can do our work and generate a new setpoint.

-## How to use the library

-General notes on how to use the library:

-- coordinate convention: TODO

-The following sections describe specific functionality.
-Apart from that, any other PX4 topic can be subscribed or published directly.
+After creating an instance of that mode, `mode->doRegister()` must be called which does the actual registration with the flight controller and returns `false` if it fails.
+In case a mode executor is used, `doRegister()` must be called on the mode executor, instead of for the mode.

 ### Setpoint Types